ooni/spec/nettests/ts-017-web-connectivity.md

 Web Connectivity measurement completes when one of the following happens:

-1. we obtain a response that is not a redirect (the "final" webpage);
+1. we obtain a response that is not a redirect (the "final" response);

 2. a network or protocol error prevents us from obtaining a final webpage (e.g., a DNS, TCP, TLS, or HTTP failure);